lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/data_analytics_with_python.md

 conda activate /home/marie/conda-virtual-environment/kernel2 && srun python mpi4py_test.py    #specify name of your virtual environment
 ```

-For the verification of the multi-node case, you can use as a test
+For the verification of the multi-node case,
-file the Python code from the previous part (with verification of the installation).
+you can use the Python code from the previous part
+(with verification of the installation) as a test file.